 Don’t want to spend a fortune on store-bought wood pellets?
 Make your wood pellets with these simple steps and enjoy your personalized flavor and warmth.

-So, if you are planning for making wood pellets to use at home or personal business, read till the end to know all about how make wood pellets.
+So, if you are planning to make wood pellets to use at home or for personal business, read till the end to know all about how to make wood pellets.